Skip to main content

 Lacunae in DISHA (Early Intervention and School Readiness Scheme)

-• Monitoring and Evaluation: Limited mechanisms for monitoring the program’s implementation and evaluating its outcomes reduce accountability and efficiency.
+• M&E: Limited mechanisms for monitoring the program’s implementation and evaluating its outcomes provide grounds for accountability and inefficiency.

 Key Pointers on DISHA (Early Intervention and School Readiness Scheme) for UPSC Prelims

-• Under the National Trust Act: Implemented by the National Trust, a statutory body under the Ministry of Social Justice and Empowerment.
+• Under The National Trust Act: Implemented by the National Trust, a statutory body under the Ministry of Social Justice and Empowerment.

 Way Forward